Getting started guide

 Choose how to access Planyway

-- Microsoft Teams app.
-The add-on for Microsoft Teams to use Planyway without leaving your collaboration tool.
+Microsoft Teams app.
+Allows you to use Planyway without leaving your collaboration tool.

 You can freely switch between platforms at any time.
 The content you see in Planyway would be the same for each platform.